flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 Always stay focused on what you're passionate about.

-Don't give your boss the finger on your way out the door as you're going to do your startup.
+Don't give your boss the finger on your way out the door.

 Oh yeah, and you can be happy at your job!
 It is possible!
 You can do this and be happy at your job.
 It's going to be hard work and you better be driven to do it, but you CAN do it!